tarepan/pyOpenJFront/README.md

 ## Development

-To build the package locally, you will need to make sure to clone open_jtalk and hts_engine_API.
+To build the package locally, you will need to make sure to clone open_jtalk.

 ```
 git submodule update --recursive --init